Floodz19/AI-Face-Geometry/README.md

 # AI Face Geometry Calculator

 Python code that accurately detects a user's eyes, face, and other features to Calculate Bilateral Face Geometry and Canthal Tilt.
+This project is being continued in the Aesthesa Repository - https://github.com/Floodz19/Aesthesa - as I switched to Swift code.

-Project moved from Python code [Visual Studio] --> Swift code [Xcode] Repository name : AI-Face-Geometry --> Aesthesa
+App Project moved from Python code [Visual Studio] --> Swift code [Xcode]

+Repository name : AI-Face-Geometry --> Aesthesa